faizuuugit/Udasecurity/README.md

-## This is a modular Java application developed as part of the Udacity Security Engineer Nanodegree.
+## This is a modular Java application developed as part ofJ ava Development Nanodegree at Udacity.
 The project simulates a home security system, integrating image processing, sensor logic, and GUI components.

 ---